 Beneficial aspects of TEI include 1) not washing the hair at the lab before testing it and 2) TEI reads more minerals than does Dr. EckÕs lab.
 This is helpful at times, but not needed.

-Also, TEI does not offer current nutritional balancing science.
-Their test interpretations are different, and the products are different.
-They do not recognize the newer patterns such as four lows, sympathetic dominance, the hill, the bowl, the criminal patterns, the trauma patterns, step up, step down, the shell, the death patterns, patterns of the second four minerals, and others.
+For example, their test interpretations are different, and the products are different.
+They do not recognize the newer patterns such as four lows, sympathetic dominance, the hill, the bowl, the trauma patterns, step up, step down, the shell, patterns of the second four minerals, and others.

 In addition, at this time, TEI does not list the ideal values on their graph.
 These are needed to identify the patterns properly.
 Their test interpretations and diet suggestions are not at all similar to ours.
 The results we see are not nearly as good.